Judo: Riner claims record ninth world title

 Riner beat Brazilian David Moura on a golden point in the final, having also needed extra time to see off Georgian Guram Tushishvili in the semi-finals.

+"There were some frights, but that's normal, coming here without a competition in my legs," he said.
+"I'm very glad I managed to get through in the end, but I'm not going to lie to you, I'm tired, knackered."

-It was his eighth individual world gold medal, having also led France to a men's team triumph in 2011.
+It was Riner's eighth individual world gold medal, having also led France to a men's team triumph in 2011.

 His record-breaking feat earned the praise of French President Emmanuel Macron, who wrote on Twitter: "Bravo @teddyriner!!
 9 world titles, seven years without defeat and so many records.
 You are a legend of judo and of sport."